 Good links are like “votes” for your website.
 Google uses them to determine your reputation on the web which, in turn, influences your search rankings.

-The following statistics show that, even in 2022, link building is an effective tactic to improve SEO and brand awareness:
+The following statistics show that link building is an effective tactic to improve SEO and brand awareness: